redvalkyrie/myreads-project/README.md

 ## Installation
 All files must be cloned or downloaded from https://github.com/redvalkyrie/myreads-project.

-With npm open, change directories into the project file(cd myreads-app).
+With npm open, change directories into the project file(cd myreads-project).
 Within the project folder, use npm start to begin the development server.
-Within npm, a list of addresses for the program to be run through a web browser.
-If a browser window with the program is not opened automatically, the user may use either of these addresses to use the program.
+A list of addresses is provided within the npm CLI for the program to be run through a web browser.
+If a browser window with the program is not opened automatically (e.g. http://localhost:3000/), the user may use either of these addresses to use the program.

 ## Dependencies
 1. npm (https://www.npmjs.com/)
 2. node (https://nodejs.org/en/)

 ## Contributing
 Original project code obtained from https://github.com/udacity/reactnd-project-myreads-starter.